techgeek68/AWS-Command-Line-Interface-CLI-Complete-Guide/aws_cli_guide.md

    - The role’s trust policy must allow you (or your account) to assume it.

-   - Your IAM user or group policy must grant sts:AssumeRole on that role ARN.
+   - Your IAM user or group policy must grant sts: AssumeRole on that role ARN.

 Example:
 ```bash